What is the Definition of Domestic Violence?

 - Family members

-Many people think that a victim of domestic violence can only obtain a protective order against his or her spouse.
+Many people think that a victim of domestic violence can only obtain a protective order against their spouse.
 This is actually a myth.
 Most states allow victims of abusive cohabitant lovers to obtain protective orders (also referred to as temporary restraining orders or emergency protective orders).
 Some states allow victims of abusive adult relatives, roommates, or even non-cohabitating partners to obtain protective orders.
-The laws in each state are different.
-As recognition for the need for protection grows in each state, the law evolves to reflect it, so be sure to check the most updated laws in your state.
+The laws in each state are different, so check the most updated laws in your state.

 Dating violence is another form of domestic violence.
 The Violence Against Women Act defines dating violence according to the relationship between the abuser and victim.
 Dating violence is committed by a person in a social, romantic, or intimate relationship with the victim.
 The existence of such relationship is determined using the following factors: